TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 15/Romans 15.8.md

 ---

-For I say that Christ hath been made a minister of the circumcision for the truth of God, that he might confirm the promises [given] unto the fathers,
+Now I say that Christ has been made a servant of the circumcision for the truth of God, that he might confirm the promises given to the fathers,